Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/02-working-with-file.md

 > Hint: Question 4 requires a Unix wildcard that we haven't talked about
 > yet.
 Try searching the internet for information about Unix wildcards to find
 > what you need to solve the bonus problem.
 >
-> Share your answers in the forum.
->
 > > ## Solution
 > > 1. `ls /usr/bin/c*`